 Painting - The Magi Journeying by James Tissot

-Recommended listening:
+Recommended listening

-The story of The Juggler is adapted from a story told by Mark Prophet.
+[1] The story of The Juggler is adapted from a story told by Mark Prophet.
 Mark was born on Christmas Eve and later founded the Summit Lighthouse in 1958.
 He worked tirelessly and with great joy for many years to bring the gift of the violet flame to people worldwide.
-Listen to the story of The Juggler as orignally told by Mark:
+Listen to the story of The Juggler as originally told by Mark:

 Recommended reading: